Implementing Laws At-a-Glance

 2. Under the implementing law, which organizations must establish internal reporting channels?

-Organizations in the private or public sector with at least 50 workers on 1 January of the relevant calendar year must establish internal reporting channels.
+Organizations in the private or public sector with at least 50 workers on January 1 of the relevant calendar year must establish internal reporting channels.
 In addition, organizations subject to specific anti-money laundering requirements under the Act on Certain Measures against the Legalization of Proceeds of Crime and Terrorist Financing must establish such channels regardless of the number of their workers.
-Municipalities with at least 10,000 inhabitants are also required to established internal reporting channels.
+Municipalities with at least 10,000 inhabitants are also required to establish internal reporting channels.

 3. Does the implementing law in any way deviate from the Directive in terms of which organizations must establish internal reporting channels?